Showing posts with label Bird Watching. Show all posts

 Helpful Links

 The Arboretum (right next to the museum) is tranquil and beautiful, with lots of labeled trees and plants.
 Paved trails and shade in the Arboretum area provide relief from the blazing hot summer sun, allowing for families to enjoy the outdoors for extended amounts of time.
-There are many beautiful gazebos in the arboretum area and a beautiful waterfall that contribute to it's tranquil atmosphere.
+There are many beautiful gazebos in the arboretum area and a beautiful mini waterfall that contribute to it's tranquil atmosphere.

 In the same area, you can travel back in time with the kids and play at the Dinosaur playground with huge dinosaur swings and a slide (next to the restroom area).
 Big trees shade the area and make this playground among the top playgrounds on my list.
 Also available is a wood playground close by next to the pond and one next to the large open grass field next to the second parking lot, further away from the park entrance on North Sierra Street.